StyleSensei/minbuss-nu/README.md

 </details>

 ## Cron job for Static Data Updates ♻️
-To ensure the static GTFS data remains up-to-date, you can set up a cron job that makes an HTTP GET request to the /api/cron endpoint.
+To ensure the static GTFS data remains up-to-date, you can set up a cron job that makes a HTTP `GET` request to the `/api/cron` endpoint.
 Trafiklab updates the static data infrequently, so running this job once a month should suffice.
 <h4>Using Vercel</h4>

 - If you’re deploying on Vercel, you can leverage their built-in scheduler for cron jobs.
 Check out the official documentation here:<br>